Are you looking to secure a business loan and not sure what paperwork you need?

 A Loan Application History is a document that lenders use to assess a borrower’s creditworthiness.
 The document includes information such as the types of loans you have taken out in the past and any missed payments or defaults on those loans.
 This allows lenders to see if you are a reliable borrower and whether or not they should approve your loan request.

 - Owner’s Resumes

 Most lenders require owners’ resumes when applying for a small business loan.
 This is to provide an overview of the small business owner’s business experience and the background of each individual owner to verify that they have the qualifications needed to run the business.
 It is important to include detailed information about each owner’s educational background, work experience, and any current or past business ownership in order to give a lender an accurate picture of the management team.

 If the business operates in a leased space, the lender will want to know if the business is at risk of losing their lease.
 Obviously, losing their location could negatively impact their continued earnings.

-Applying for a business loan can be a long and complicated process, but if you follow this checklist you will be well on your way to getting the information the bank is going to ask for and the funding you need.
+Applying for a business loan, especially an SBA loan, can be a long and complicated process, but if you follow this checklist you will be well on your way to getting the information the bank is going to ask for and the funding you need.
 Be sure to shop around for the best rates, prepare all of your documentation in advance, and have a clear plan for how you will use the loan proceeds.
 With careful preparation and some due diligence, you can get the business loan you need to grow your company.